 7xx-Level Seminars (third-year BA students and graduate students)

 Note: Not all seminars are offered every year.
-Follow this link to see a list of seminars offered in 2020-21.
+Follow this link to see a list of seminars offered during the current academic year.

 703 Shakespeare, Adaptation and Popular Culture - Dr. Esther Schupak